Reaching Citizens With Intellectual DisABILITIES

 DFRC is a well-respected Delaware foundation dedicated to raising funds and consciousness in support of programs that enrich the lives of Delawareans with intellectual disABILITIES.
 Established in 1956, the private, nonprofit organization is dedicated to identifying and funding programs based on community need.

-Since 1956, DFRC has distributed over $6 million dollars back into Delaware programs supporting individuals with intellectual disABILITIES through its signature fundraising events – the annual Blue-Gold All-Star Football Game, Holidazzle, the Blue-Gold All-Star Golf Classics, and our newest events, the Blue-Gold All★Star Run/Walk in Lewes and the DFRC Sussex County Auction.
+Since 1956, DFRC has distributed over $6 million dollars into Delaware programs the benefit individuals with intellectual disABILITIES through its signature fundraising events – the annual Blue-Gold All★Star Football Game, Holidazzle, Blue-Gold All★Star Golf Classics, and our newest events, the Blue-Gold All★Star Run/Walk in Lewes and the DFRC Blue-Gold Sussex County Auction.
 These events provide opportunities to promote understanding of people with intellectual disabilities.
-Each year with the help of volunteers, high school student committees, community participants, individual contributors, and corporate sponsors, DFRC raises thousands of dollars to support programs that encourage individuals with intellectual disABILITIES to maximize their potential, independence and enjoyment of life.
+Each year with the help of volunteers, high school student committees, community participants, individual contributors, and corporate sponsors, DFRC raises thousands of dollars to support programs that encourage individuals with intellectual disABILITIES to maximize their potential, independence, and enjoyment of life.
 DFRC is committed to transparency and has earned the Guide Star seal.
 Click here to view our Guide Star report.

 DFRC continues to adapt to the needs of our community with an increased focus on education and awareness.
 As we move into our sixth decade of consciousness building, we want to help all Delawareans understand intellectual disABILITIES as a natural part of the human experience and amplify our sharing of valuable lessons about diversity and acceptance.